Digestate Pasteurization for Renewable Energy (DPS)

 The numerous benefits of the HRS DPS system include:

-- Designed to PAS110 and ABPR (UK standards) compliance – End product free from plant pathogens or other biological contaminants
+- Designed to Global Standards compliance such as PAS110 and ABPR in the UK – End product free from plant pathogens or other biological contaminants

 - Provides up to 60% heat regeneration – the DPS is extremely energy efficient;